Fairness guarantee in multi-class classification: Introduction

+Overall, we emphasize that the present paper considers both the theoretical and the practical aspects of approximate fairness under the popular demographic parity constraint.
+Up to our knowledge, this is the first contribution that combines both aspects in the multi-class setting.

+We establish a closed formula of the optimal predictor for both exact and approximate fairness constraints.
+Our proposed procedure is a post-processing algorithm which relies on solving a constrained minimization problem.
+Specifically, in a first step we estimate the conditional probabilities of the output label given the sensitive attribute and the feature vectors, while a second step of the algorithm is dedicated to enforce fairness by shifting the estimated conditional probabilities in an optimal manner.
+We derive fairness and risk guarantees for our estimation procedure with explicit finite sample bounds.
+We also highlight the numerical performance of our algorithm and show that it performs as good as state-of-the-art multi-class methods for fair (or approximate fair) prediction.
+One of the main striking features of our procedure is that it can be applied to any off-the-shelf estimator of the conditional probabilities and it succeeds to enforce fairness at any pre-specified level.

+We want to underline that the extensions, with respect to the existing literature, to multi-class and to approximate fairness are two theoretical aspects of the contribution.
+Both considerations involve additional technical arguments.
+In particular, dealing with approximate fairness is a new technical challenge.
+It is worth noticing that even in the binary classification setting, the control of the unfairness of the algorithms has not been analyzed theoretically.

-\begin{itemize} \item We extend DP notion of exact and approximate fairness to the multi-class classification problem; \item We give optimal solutions for the multi-class classifier problem under exact or approximate DP constraints; \item We build a data-driven procedure that mimics the performance of the optimal rule both in terms of risk and fairness.
-Notably, our fairness guarantees are \emph{distribution-free}; \item The robustness of our approach is illustrated on synthetic datasets with various bias levels, as well as on several real datasets.
-It proves to be very effective for decision making with a preset level of unfairness. \end{itemize}
+Let us now summarize our main contributions: \begin{itemize} \item We provide an optimal solution for the multi-class problem under exact or approximate DP constraints.
+In particular, we derive a closed formula for the optimal (approximate) fair classifier. \item Based on this formula, we build a data-driven procedure that mimics the performance of the optimal rule both in terms of risk and fairness.
+Notably, our fairness guarantees are \emph{distribution-free} and are established both in expectation and with high probability. \item We also established rates of convergence for the resulting classifier {\it w.r.t.} a suitable risk that combines both the error rate and the unfairness measure.
+A salient point of our theoretical findings is that our procedure achieves fast rates of convergence under a Margin type assumption. \item The approach is illustrated on several real and synthetic datasets with various bias levels.
+It provides robust and effective decision making rules with a preset level of unfairness. \end{itemize}